agmangas/wotemu/README.md

 An emulator for Python applications to help in the design of **IoT deployments** based on the **edge computing** model.
 It is focused on the [Web of Things](https://www.w3.org/WoT/) paradigm by offering extended support for applications programmed with [WoTPy](https://pypi.org/project/wotpy/).

-As an emulator, WoTemu demands significantly higher computation resources than other design tools in the same domain, it is, however, able to run the real production code, which simplifies the design process and provides more meaningful insights into the architecture.
+As an emulator, WoTemu demands significantly higher computation resources than simulators in the same domain, it is, however, able to run real code, which simplifies the design process and provides more meaningful insights into the target architecture.

 The main output of an emulation experiment is an HTML report describing the observed behaviour of the stack.
 Please see a [demo report here](https://agmangas.github.io/demo-wotemu-report/).